 The Doctors Aren't In At Kenya's Public Hospitals

-The halls of the Kiambu County Hospital just outside Nairobi are empty.
-This is normally a bustling place but on Thursday entire wings are closed.
+Health care workers stage a protest during the ongoing doctors' strike in Kenya.
+Recep Canik/Anadolu Agency/Getty Images hide caption The halls of the Kiambu County Hospital just outside Nairobi are empty.

 Comments